PR Review Prompts: 14 Templates for AI-Assisted Code Review

 10. Reviewer-prompt for a humans-only pass

 You're writing a Slack-length message to a human reviewer.
 Summarize this PR in 4-5 sentences so they know what to focus on.
-Highlight: the one decision that needs a second opinion, the one risky line, the rest is "fine to skim".
+Highlight: the one decision that needs a second opinion, the one risky line, and what is "fine to skim".
 Tone: peer to peer, no emojis.

 11. Migration / DB-change red flags

-For UI changes in this diff, check accessibility: (1) New interactive element without keyboard handler, (2) Missing `aria-label` / accessible name, (3) Colour contrast change worsened on the modified components, (4) Loss of focus order.
+For UI changes in this diff, check accessibility: (1) New interactive element without a keyboard handler, (2) Missing aria-label / accessible name, (3) Colour contrast change worsened on the modified components, (4) Loss of focus order.
 Skip unchanged UI.

 13. AI-disclosed PR template

-Useful when AI wrote most of the code — keeps reviewers informed.
+Useful when AI wrote most of the code — it keeps reviewers informed.

 Generate a PR description that discloses AI assistance honestly: (1) Which parts were AI-written / AI-reviewed / human-written, (2) Where the human verified outputs, (3) Any tests the human wrote vs AI generated.
 Keep it short and factual.
 No marketing language.